Reach-Above/reach-above.github.io/mapathon.md

             id: 'Weather',
             title: 'We rode in all sorts of weather.
 Rain, Snow, Cold and Hot',
             image: './mapathon/S_E.jpg',
-            description: 'Here is a picture mid-ride in a snow storm.
-The coldest temperature was and the warmest',
+            description: 'Here is a picture mid-ride in a snow storm.',
             location: {
                 center: [-78.674, 43.926],
                 zoom: 16.69,